ianforme/cs5346/source/index.rst

     .. tab-container:: tab4
         :title: Oxford government policy responses

-        Government responses table provides a summary of government's responses to the events.
-It also includes a *stringency index*, provided by the Oxford University which measures the overall strigent level of the policies for the country.
+        The government responses table provides a summary of the government's responses to the events.
+It also includes a *stringency index*, provided by the Oxford University which measures the overall stringent level of the policies for the country.

         +------------------------------------+----------------+----------------------------------------------------------+-------------+
         |                Name                |      Type      |                        Description                       |   Example   |